appium/appium-flutter-driver/README.md

         - `driver.execute_script 'flutter:launchApp', 'com.example.bundleId', {arguments: ['arg1'], environment: {ENV1: 'env'}}` is example usage
         - This launching method is the same as the above 3rd party method, but does the same thing only via the appium flutter driver.

+Please make sure the target app process stops before starting the target app with the above.

 ## Changelog

 - [appium-flutter-driver](driver/CHANGELOG.md)